SBI Q4 profit jumps 4-fold to Rs 3,581 crore, fresh slippages decline 51%

 State Bank of India sold stake in its subsidiary SBI Cards and Payment Services which lifted profitability.

-The Country's largest lender State Bank of India on June 5 reported a standalone profit of Rs 3,580.81 crore against profit of Rs 838.4 crore, supported by lower provisions and stake sale.
+The Country's largest lender State Bank of India on June 5 reported a standalone profit of Rs 3,580.81 crore in January-March quarter, a growth of over four-fold YoY supported by lower provisions and stake sale.
 But it was much lower than analysts estimates due to moderate growth in other income (non-interest income) and fall in PPoP.

-Net profit included Rs 2,731.34 crore on sale of certain portion of investment in subsidiary SBI Cards and Payment Services during the quarter.
+Net profit included Rs 2,731.34 crore on sale of certain portion of investment in subsidiary SBI Cards and Payment Services during the quarter, the bank said.

 Net interest income declined 0.8 percent year-on-year to Rs 22,766 crore in the quarter ended March 2020 due to moderate loan growth at 6.4 percent YoY.
 Domestic net interest margin dipped to 2.94 percent in Q4FY20, down 8 bps YoY and 65 bps QoQ.